deux2k5/CoordinateParser/Readme.md

 2. **Open an XML File**

    - Click on the **"Open XML File"** button.
-   - Browse and select the desired Tacview XML file.
+   - Browse and select the desired Combatflite XML file.

 3. **View Parsed Waypoints**